 State and federal regulations require that if the student's Home Language Survey indicates a language other than English is used at home, the student's English language proficiency level must be assessed.
 Students will be assessed within 30 calendar days of the beginning of the school year, or within 30 days of enrollment if the student enrolls later in the school year.
 State and federal guidelines require each English learner to be assessed annually to determine their progress in acquiring English language proficiency.
 This assessment is given within a test window prescribed by California Education Code.
-Alliance ensures that each English Learner is assessed annually within the prescribed timeline.

-Mohan meets all requirements of federal and state law relative to equal access to the curriculum for those who are English learners.
-The school has adopted and implemented the Alliance College-Ready Public Schools English Learner Master Plan.
-The goal is to provide high quality instructional programs and services for English learners that allow them to achieve the same challenging grade level and graduation standards, in the same proportions, as native-English speaking students and to gain proficiency in the English Language.
+Alliance Marc and Eva Stern Math and Science School ensures that each English Learner is assessed annually within the prescribed timeline.
+The Complex meets all requirements of federal and state law relative to equal access to the curriculum for those who are English learners.
+The Complex has adopted and implemented the Alliance College-Ready Public Schools English Learner Master Plan.
+The goal is to provide high quality instructional programs and services for English learners that allow them to achieve the same challenging grade level and graduation standards, in the same proportions, as native- English speaking students and to gain proficiency in the English Language.